HRDAG/jsweave/README.md

 original_file.tex --> processed_file.tex --> processed_file.pdf
 ```

-To setup your latex file so that your values are calcuated you will need to incase your values with the json command.
+To setup your latex file so that your values are calcuated you will need to incase your values with the json command
 ```
 \jsonsub[20]{plainnumber}
 ```
-Run jsweave.
+Run jsweave
 ```
 jsweave sub -t processed_file.tex -j json_data.json
 ```